Amr-said/Team-107/README.md

 - `my_model.h5`: This file contains the trained model.
 Note that we didn't train the model due to resource constraints.
 - `finalcode.ipynb`: This Jupyter Notebook contains our work, experiments, and project documentation.

+## Getting Started
+- with working model deployment you can run the command streamlit run working_application (2).py